love2d/love/testing/readme.md

 # Lövetest
 Test suite for the [Löve](https://github.com/love2d/love) APIs, based off of [this issue](https://github.com/love2d/love/issues/1745).

 Currently written for [Löve 12](https://github.com/love2d/love/tree/12.0-development), which is still in development.
+As such the test suite may fail if you try to run it with an older version of Löve due to it trying to call methods that don't exist.

+While the test suite is part of the main Löve repo, the test suite has it's own repo [here](https://github.com/ellraiser/love-test) so that it can be used with other builds like [love-potion](https://github.com/lovebrew/lovepotion).
+If you would like to contribute to the test suite please raise a PR on the [love-test](https://github.com/ellraiser/love-test) repo.

 ---

 ## Features
-- [x] Simple pass/fail tests in Lua with minimal setup
+- [x] Simple pass/fail tests written in Lua with minimal setup
 - [x] Ability to run all tests with a simple command
 - [x] Ability to see how many tests are passing/failing
 - [x] Ability to run a subset of tests